MigrantP/stackmob-ios-sdk/OverviewForDocs.md

 ### Push Notifications

-Push Notification support has been moved into a separate SDK.
-Check out the [iOS Push SDK Reference](http://stackmob.github.com/stackmob-ios-push-sdk/Classes/SMPushClient.html) to get started with push.
+Push Notification support is built into the iOS SDK, but has also been moved into a separate SDK if you will be using StackMob **only** for push support.
+Check out the [SMPushClient Reference](http://stackmob.github.com/stackmob-ios-sdk/Classes/SMPushClient.html) to get started.

 <br/>
 ### Debugging